AUD to USD trading

 One of the major forex pairs on the global market, AUD to USD – also called the Aussie – has seen its popularity with traders increase in recent years.
 The reason for this is Australia’s role as one of the world’s most important exporters of commodities such as coal and iron ore.
 This means the value of the AUD/USD pair is strongly linked to global demand for commodities.

 The Aussie is the fourth most traded currency pair based on average daily volume, accounting for 5.2% of forex trades, according to the Bank for International Settlement’s Triennial Central Bank Survey (2016).

 For long term prospects, the cyclical nature of the commodities market makes AUD to USD an enticing option.
 Yet, the differences between the interest rates of the Australian and American economies can make it a very liquid market – presenting short-term trading opportunities too.

 One factor to bear in mind when thinking about trading the AUD/USD pair is the latest price of commodities.
 This can have significant effects on the AUD base rate, which can impact returns when buying or selling.
 The Chinese economic slowdown has the potential to push down prices of key commodities, which could cause movements in the Australian dollar.

 Our AUD/USD chart can be used to monitor how this currency pair has performed over the last hour, day, week and month – updated in real time to reflect the latest AUD/USD trading using mid-market rates calculated by our pricing engine.
-How this market has performed in the past should not be used as a guarantee or a prediction of how it will perform in future.
+Historic AUD to USD performance should not be taken as a guarantee for future performance.